Attraction to Trans Men

 Etymology and coinage

 The word is built from Greek andro- ("man") and mimeisthai ("to imitate"), with the -philia suffix denoting love or attraction: literally, attraction to one who imitates or presents as a man.
-It is the masculine counterpart to gynemimetophilia (attraction to trans women), a term coined by the sexologist John Money together with Margaret Lamacz in 1984.
-The cluster of -mimeto- coinages belongs to Money's mid-to-late-twentieth-century project of systematising erotic orientations with Greek-derived labels; the precise first published use of andromimetophilia itself is not crisply documented, and the term is today characterised in reference works such as Wiktionary as dated, nonstandard and rare.
+It is the masculine counterpart to gynemimetophilia (attraction to trans women).
+Both labels trace to a single 1984 paper, John Money and Margaret Lamacz's "Gynemimesis and gynemimetophilia" in Comprehensive Psychiatry, which coined gynemimesis and gynemimetophile for a male presenting as a woman and the person attracted to them, and explicitly named andromimesis and andromimetophile as the corresponding female-anatomy terms.
+The cluster of -mimeto- coinages belongs to Money's mid-to-late-twentieth-century project of systematising erotic orientations with Greek-derived labels; the precise first published use of andromimetophilia as a standalone noun is not crisply documented, and the term is today characterised in reference works such as Wiktionary as dated, nonstandard and rare.

 Classificatory tradition